ga4gh/refget/docs/specification.md

 The `sorted_name_length_pairs` attribute is a *non-inherent* attribute of a sequence collection with a formal definition, provided here.
 It is `RECOMMENDED` that all seqcol implementations add this attribute to all sequence collections.
-When digested, this attribute provides an identifier for an order-invariant coordinate system for a sequence collection.
+When digested, this attribute provides a digest for an order-invariant coordinate system for a sequence collection.
 Because it is *non-inherent*, it does not affect the identity (digest) of the collection.
 It is created deterministically from the `names` and `lengths` attributes in the collection; it *does not* depend on the actual sequence content, so it is consistent across two collections with different sequence content if they have the same `names` and `lengths`, which are correctly collated, but with pairs not necessarily in the same order.
 For rationale and use cases of `sorted_name_length_pairs`, see [*Footnote F6*](#f6-use-cases-for-the-sortednamelengthpairs-non-inherent-attribute).